 Know that your spouse cannot do this to you.
 This is an idle, empty threat with no ability for your spouse to follow through on it.
 Even if you believe that ultimately you will want to leave home, or if your spouse is banging her fist on the table demanding you go, you should resist the temptation to do so.
 As long as nobody is violent, it would help if you remained in your home as long as possible.

 More on moving out of your home in a divorce to be posted in tomorrow's blog

 As attorneys, we are often asked about this topic, so I want to devote some time to discuss it with you all.
 Head back here tomorrow to learn more about how moving out of your home after a divorce has been filed can affect your case negatively and how remaining at home can benefit you a great deal in your divorce.

 In the meantime, if you have any questions regarding family law and divorce, please do not hesitate to contact the attorneys with the Law Office of Bryan Fagan, PLLC.
 We offer free of charge consultations with one of our licensed family law attorneys six days a week.
 It would be an honor to sit down with you, answer your questions, and discuss our office's services to you and your family.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"

 Other Articles you may be interested in:

-- Considering whether to move out of the home after a divorce is filed?
-Read this blog first
+- We are considering whether to move out of the home after a divorce is filed?
+Read this blog first.

 - Should I tell my spouse to move out of the home during a divorce?